studieresan/formstorm/README.md

 |`EVENT_DURATION`|Event duration in hours.
 Before the event is over, users cannot answer the post forms.|
 |`UPLOAD_FOLDER`|When users export the forms in the web UI, they will be stored here.
 Specify an absolute path, e.g. "/home/it/form-storage" (and not a relative path that begins with "./").|

 You can find the slack tokens in the slack app configuration menus on api.slack.com.
-All IDs for the channels and the bot user can be found in the Slack app itself.
+All IDs for the channels and the bot user can be found in the Slack workspace itself.

 ## Development